katana7436/AMBD_TeamK_signalProcessing/All_team_project/Yogesh_S.V-99007456/2_Project_Documents/README.md

 -----------------------------------------------------------------------------------
 ## 6.1) Advantage:
-1) It is simple to implement
+1) It is simple to implement.
 2) It can be demodulated using a circuit consisting of very few components.
 3) AM receivers are very cheap as no specialised components are needed.
 #